ToraenN/buildpacks/README.md

 w : writes all progress messages, HTTP error messages and build information + directories to a text file.

-z : Creates zip archives of all the top-level directories (depending on the sorting options selected).
+z : Creates zip archives instead of saving individual text files.

 The sorts are ordered: Flux/Profession/Gametype/Rating